Shraavya-bhat/WebData-ETL-Pipeline/README.md

 `openlibrary_key` is configured as `NOT NULL` and `UNIQUE` to prevent duplicate records.

-The schema is initialized from:
+The database schema is initialized from:

 ```text
 sql/schema.sql